ethan-cheong/ethan-cheong.github.io/README.md

 Code for my blog.
 Forked from hyde (a jekyll theme)

 Posts:
-1. Taking fast math notes with vim
+1. Taking fast math notes with vim - remaking my templates
-2. Economic modelling
-3. Something to do with chemistry?
-Mapping spectra to molecules paper (Which uses CNNs)
+2. Machine Learning and Economics - A tenuous but rewarding relationship?
+3. Digital Consulting - Time series modelling with GANs
+4. Plain ol consulting - Advising a firm on market entry into the UK

 To fix: